genexuslabs/DotNetClasses/tools/changepublickeytoken/README.md

 # ChangePublicKeyToken Tool

-This is a tool which modifies assemblies replacing references for one with different strong name (in particular different public key token).
+This is a tool which modifies assemblies replacing references.
+If an assembly A changes its strong name key, this tool allows to update all the assemblies in INTPUT_DIRECTORY that reference A. The tool replaces each reference to [A with the old strong name key] with a reference to [A with the new strong name key].

 ## Usage